HassenLin/Necrobot_Path/README.md

 *  Install:
     - Decompress Necrobot_Path-master.zip.
     2. Copy all files in folder 'Necrobot_Path-master' to your necrobot folder.

+  Support 2 Browser:
-+  For IE:
++  If you want use IE: (Easy way)
-    - Change the 'LastPos.ini' path in 'elevation_routes_ie.html' to your necrobot onfig folder path.
-      (For Example: value='R:/Necrobot/Config/LastPos.ini' =>   value='Driver:/Path to Necrobot/Config/LastPos.ini' )
-    - Right click on 'elevation_routes_ie.html', then select open with 'Internet Explore'.
+    - Right click on 'Necrobot_Path.html', then select open with 'Internet Explore'.

-+  For Chrome:
++  If you want use Chrome: (More difficult)
     - Close all chrome windows.
 Run chrome with --allow-file-access-from-files.
       (For Example: "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --profile-directory=Default --allow-file-access-from-files )
-    - Right click on 'elevation_routes_chrome.html', then select open with 'Chrome'.
+    - Right click on 'Necrobot_Path.html', then select open with 'Chrome'.

 Chinese
 *  下載：